How to Develop a Successful Digital Coupon Marketing Strategy – The Ultimate Guide

 - Remember about branding and seasonality – codes connected to your brand or a special occasion are more engaging to customers than a random string of numbers and letters.

 - Your coupon codes should come in all possible forms – ext, barcode, QR, mobile, and even print.
-The wide variety of coupon formats you deliver to the customer translates into many validation and redemptions points they can use.
+The wide variety of coupon formats you deliver to the customer translates into many validations and redemptions points they can use.

 - Easy to copy – make sure that customers can easily copy and paste coupon codes.
 Never force them to type in the promo codes manually.